-SERVICE AREAS ACTIVITIES AND SERVICE LEVELS Building Maintenance GraffitiCouncil's building maintenance program provides for the removal of graffiti from all Council owned buildings and infrastructure.
-This initiative uses both Council staff and volunteers.Graffiti is also removed from the frontages of residential properties.
+Council's building maintenance program provides for the removal of graffiti from all Council owned buildings and infrastructure.
+This initiative uses both Council staff and volunteers.

+Graffiti is also removed from the frontages of residential properties.
 Council provides a volunteer service to assist with graffiti removal.

-Priority 1 - Offensive: Removal within 24 hours Priority 2 - Removal within 14 days Priority 3 - 4-6 weeks
+- Priority 2 Removal within 14 days - Priority 3 4-6 weeks